IMPORTANT- READ CAREFULLY:

 What type of Personal Information is collected?

-We may collect data, including Personal Information, about you as you use services and interact with us.
-This information may include name, address, email address, IP address or phone number.
+We may collect data, including Personal Information, about you as you use our websites, Services and interact with us.
+This information may include (but is not limited to) name, address, email address, IP address, phone number, login information (user name, password), marketing preferences, or payment card number.
 If we link other data with your Personal Information, we will treat that linked data as Personal Information.
+We also collect Personal Information from trusted third-party sources and engage third parties to collect Personal Information to assist us.

 How do we receive Personal Information about you?